 - Groundwater Flow Modeling The numerical groundwater flow model might be used to evaluate hydraulic containment, as appropriate.
 A calibrated groundwater model might be used to evaluate a variety of approaches (e.g., vertical wells, horizontal wells, physical barriers) and to estimate the groundwater extraction rates necessary to contain an identified target zone.
-The objective of hydraulic containment modeling would be to incorporate groundwater extraction scenarios to optimize hydraulic containment of cobalt-, lithium-, and molybdenum-impacted groundwater while balancing extracted groundwater treatment requirements. - Groundwater Treatability Study For ex-situ treatment of extracted groundwater, treatability studies would be needed to evaluate technologies for the treatment of cobalt, lithium, and molybdenum. - Supplemental Hydraulic Properties Evaluation This evaluation could be necessary if the existing understanding of the hydraulic characteristics of the subsurface are not sufficient to evaluate hydraulic capture geometry and potential groundwater recovery rates.
+The objective of hydraulic containment modeling would be to incorporate groundwater extraction scenarios to optimize hydraulic containment of arsenic-impacted groundwater while balancing extracted groundwater treatment requirements. - Wastewater Treatment Capacity Study Evaluation of either the existing on-site wastewater treatment system's capacity or a to-be-built wastewater treatment system's capacity are needed to understand options for extracted groundwater treatment should the hydraulic containment and treatment option be considered. - Groundwater Treatability Study For ex-situ treatment of extracted groundwater, treatability studies would be needed to evaluate technologies for the treatment of arsenic. - Supplemental Hydraulic Properties Evaluation This evaluation could be necessary if the existing understanding of the hydraulic characteristics of the subsurface are not sufficient to evaluate hydraulic capture geometry and potential groundwater recovery rates.
 If needed, installation of new wells and performance of pumping tests to evaluate hydraulic capture geometry and potential groundwater recovery rates would feed back into the groundwater flow modeling simulations for groundwater extraction.
 This data would inform the feasibility, design, and implementation of groundwater recovery systems.